Zagreb Airport: Pleso-Zagreb Airport

-On 31 August 1991, during the Croatian War of Independence, the airport became the scene of fighting between Croatian armed forces and the Yugoslav People's Army (JNA) when a Boeing 707 chartered by Anton Kikaš carrying weapons for the Croatians was forced to land there by Yugoslav MiGs.
-Croatian forces attacked the control tower and blocked roads in and out of the airport, but the JNA successfully seized the 707 and flew it out of the airport.
-The airport later became a UN hub for getting food and medical supplies to war-ridden Croatia and Bosnia.
-The British 24th Field Ambulance were stationed in a former JNA camp at the airport.
+During the Croatian War of Independence, the airport was the site of several military incidents.
+On 31 August 1991, a Boeing 707 chartered by Anton Kikaš and carrying arms intended for Croatian forces was intercepted by Yugoslav People's Army (JNA) fighter aircraft and forced to land at Zagreb Airport.
+Croatian forces attempted to secure the aircraft by attacking the control tower and blocking access roads, but the JNA retained control of the airport, seized the aircraft, and flew it out.
+During the conflict, the airport also served as a logistics hub for United Nations humanitarian operations, facilitating the delivery of food and medical supplies to Croatia and Bosnia and Herzegovina.
+The British 24th Field Ambulance was stationed in a former JNA camp at the airport.